paulx3/ohlife_replacement_server/README.md

 Pretty much the same as the original Ohlife.

+## Quickstart

+**Warning:** The methods below can't be used right now.

+Clone the repository and fill the credential file according to comments and hit run **deploy.sh** script.

+Boom!

+And enjoy using it.

 ## How to deploy
 Basically , you just need a Linux server with **Python3** installed. **Python2** is not supported.